CSU: Matter

 XLC: Exploratory Studies Leadership Council:

 Connect with a group of current or former Exploring students to build community, give a voice to Exploring students, and build your leadership skills.
-Meetings are on Mondays from 3:00-3:30 in the Collaborative for Student Achievement.
+Meetings are every other week in the Collaborative for Student Achievement.
+Follow our account on Instagram for updates: xlcatcsu

 Contact Terry.Richardson@colostate.edu for more info or to sign up.